complexdatacollective/Fresco/README.md

 Visit your deployed app to create your administrator account.
 Only one user account can be created.

-**Note: For security, you have _5 minutes_ from when the app is deployed to create a user account.
+> **_NOTE_**: For security, you have _5 minutes_ from when the app is deployed to create a user account.
 If this time elapses without a user account being created, your configuration will expire.
 You may redeploy using the same steps.**

 1. Create an account by providing a username and password.